Extended permit (new fixed-term residence permit)

 In most cases, you can apply for an extended permit using the same application you used for your previous residence permit.
 In some cases, you need to submit a different application.
 Apply for an extended permit on the main grounds of your residence in Finland.
 For example, if you study or work, or if you are married and work, select the most important reason why you are in Finland, and use it as the grounds for applying for an extended permit.
 If you are not sure what application form you should use, use the Application Finder to find out.

-Apply for an extended permit about three months before your residence permit expires
+Apply for an extended permit before your residence permit expires

 Working while your application is being processed